mighty-gerbils/gerbil/doc/reference/dev/build.md

 So at this point you are naturally wondering how to run tests for your package, given the build isolation properties of the tooling.

-This is actually very simple: the `gerbil pkg env` provides you with the ability to run command with the local build GERBIL_PATH set for you.
+This is actually very simple: the `gerbil pkg env` command provides you with the ability to run command with the local build GERBIL_PATH set for you.

 So in order to run your tests, all you have to do is:
 ```